directus/v8-archive/README.md

 * **Community Support** — For help with open-source instances please post questions with the `directus` tag on [Stack Overflow](https://stackoverflow.com/questions/tagged/directus) or chat with members of our online community.
 * **Premium Support** — Directus Cloud customers, Patreon Sponsors, and those paying for hourly support all have access to our Live support over our [Live Chat](https://directus.io) or [Email](mailto:support@directus.io).

+### Community

+* **[Slack](https://slack.directus.io)** — Come join almost a thousand members discussing the future of Directus.
+Our helpful members are also quick to offer advice for simple questions you may have while getting started.
+* **[Twitter](https://twitter.com/directus)** — Follow us on Twitter to be the first to hear about product updates, see sneak peeks of new features, and vote on polls regarding the future of our platform.

 ### Reporting Bugs

 If you believe you've found a bug in the Directus Core codebase, please submit new tickets to either the [App](https://github.com/directus/app/issues/new?template=Bug_report.md) or the [API](https://github.com/directus/api/issues/new?template=Bug_report.md). **For all security related issues, please chat with us directly through [directus.io](https://directus.io/).**